 Post-workshop contacts:

-On the third morning of the workshop I ask the group to find a way to have contact with each other for the next lunar cycle or 28 days.
+On the third morning of the workshop, I ask the group to find a way to have contact with each other for the next lunar cycle or 28 days.
 The purpose of having regular contact with each other is to reset or re anchor what they received from the workshop that is useful to them.
-I repeat to have contact with each other with the intention to re anchor what the received that is useful to them.
+I repeat to have contact with each other with the intention to re anchor what they received that is useful to them.

 The contacts can be made via email, phone, Skype or in person.
 The contacts may be with one other participant in the group, or they may do it with different participants in the group or most often the whole group communicates with each other via email.